StevenMalaihollo/next-js-app/README.md

 Showcase a simple frontend and backend built upon Next JS.

-Due to the short timespan very little functionality was delivered.
+Due to the short timespan (3 hours), very little functionality was delivered.
 No POST, PATCH or DELETE requests are available, nor any form validation.

 If there was more time I would expand the API and finetune the User interface.
 There was with some groundwork done for a containerized environment, which would include a mySQL database and a database administration tool.